yunger7/yunger.dev/README.md

 $ npm install
 $ npm run dev
 ```
-Open http://localhost:3000 on your browser to see the result
+Open http://localhost:3000 on your browser and voilà!

-# 📄 License
+## 📄 License
 Licensed under Apache-2.0 License.
 See `LICENSE` for more details.

-# 💬 Contact
+## 💬 Contact
 You can send me a [direct message](https://yunger.dev/contact) or contact me at **contact@yunger.dev**.